 By Conan & Ruaidhri Marshall

-Diverging from our usual Cornish related posts (as great as it is back home), I thought it was about time I started a series of posts dedicated to Peneda-Gêres National Park in Portugal.
+Diverging from our usual Cornish related posts (as great as it is back home), I thought it was about time I wrote a post dedicated to Peneda-Gêres National Park in Portugal.
 An area that I and fellow Dure co-editor Ruaidhri Marshall are spending the summer working.

 Here, we’ll take a fresh look at this beautiful park, which offers so much to its visitors.
 As we continue exploring Peneda-Gêres throughout the summer, we’ll be reflecting on our journeys in this blog series.
 Expect a more relaxed approach to our writing during these posts.
 I hope you enjoy.

 A brief introduction to Peneda-Gerês National Park

 As I have only been in Portugal for three weeks, it wouldn’t be right to assume I’m in anyway an expert on the history and geography of this park.
 Nonetheless, after a little bit of research I’ve compiled a quick guide to Peneda-Gêres.